-Novartis has long been committed to understanding and developing treatments for hemoglobinopathies, a group of inherited blood disorders, which includes sickle cell disease (SCD).
-SCD is a hereditary and life-threatening condition that causes chronic debilitating symptoms, including acute painful episodes, anemia, organ damage, chronic pain, and fatigue.
-It is regarded by the World Health Organization (WHO) as a public health priority and a neglected health problem in sub-Saharan Africa, where 80% of babies with SCD globally are born every year1.
+Novartis has long been committed to understanding and developing treatments for hemoglobinopathies, a group of inherited blood disorders that includes sickle cell disease (SCD).
+SCD is a life-threatening condition with chronic debilitating manifestations, including acute painful episodes, anemia, organ damage, chronic pain, and fatigue.
+It is regarded by the World Health Organization (WHO) as a public health priority and a neglected health problem in sub-Saharan Africa, where 80% of babies with SCD globally are born each year1.

 Today, Novartis is a leader in addressing critical unmet needs in SCD.
 We are continually seeking new approaches and strategic partnerships to help make diagnosis and treatment more accessible and affordable to patients in countries where SCD remains a challenge for health care systems.

 SCD is a global health problem, yet sub-Saharan Africa (SSA) bears the highest burden of disease.
 To help bridge disease management and outcome disparities between Africa and the rest of the world, Novartis established the Novartis Africa Sickle Cell Disease program.
 The program is implemented through public-private partnerships with local governments, as well as collaborations with universities, patient groups, professional societies and other organizations.
 A key element of our strategy is a comprehensive approach to disease management that encompasses early intervention strategies, such as screening and diagnosis; research to investigate new treatments; and education and advocacy to improve access to existing therapies.